adriandoonan/win-lose-poker/README.md

 - [ ] everyone always make the same bets: first round we match the big blind, later rounds always bet 20 to speed up game
 - [ ] no one folds
 - [ ] when the use player runs out of money the game is over
+- [ ] write a revel best hand function for a player that just returns the best hand

 ## bugs